hamdikavak/hamdikavak.github.io/c5_publications.md

 nav: yes
 ---

-This page shows my relatively up-to-date publication list, links to papers, and BibTex citation information.
-Since my contributions mainly target improving the intersection of simulation modeling and data science, I submit papers to conferences and journals that focus on the advancement of the methods rather than domain-specific advancements.
+This page showcases my publications, organized by categories such as journal articles, conference proceedings, and more.
+Each entry includes links to the full papers and BibTeX citation details.
+Publications are arranged in reverse chronological order, with the most recent works listed first.

 *Last updated on Jan 8, 2025.*